n-Holmes/elemental/README.md

     element_code.py -s/--string "some text"

-As most words in the english language are not writable using the standard element symbols, by omitting flags the tool can be run in interactive mode for faster testing:
+As most words in the english language (around 80%) are not writable using the standard element symbols, by omitting flags the tool can be run in interactive mode for faster testing:

     element_code.py